Party time in Beijing By Reuters - Up News Info

 3/ TRADE CROSSROADS

-But trade may now be at a crossroads.
+But trade may now be at a crossroads https://www.reuters.com/business/global-markets-supply-pix-2021-11-03.
 Economists predict post-COVID normality will allow Western consumers to spend less on goods and more on travel and dining out.
 That could allow inventories to rise and cool the goods trade in early-2022.

-Data on Sunday will show whether Chinese power shortages slowed exports and if a cooling economy is hurting imports.
+Data on Sunday https://www.nasdaq.com/articles/poll-chinas-oct-exports-likely-remain-strong-on-robust-global-demand-imports-surge-2021-11 showed Chinese export growth slowed https://reut.rs/3BWYHYF in October but beat forecasts helped by booming global demand ahead of the winter holiday season and an easing power crunch.

 4/ BEAT GOES ON